 William Dawes: The Ride

-During Paul Revere’s capture Dawes shouted “Halloo, my boys, I’ve got two of them” which caused the British to chase after Prescott and Revere while Dawes rode off into the other direction.
-He rode towards an abandoned house and his horse became frightened and threw him off his back.
+During Paul Revere’s capture, Dawes shouted, “Halloo, my boys, I’ve got two of them,” which caused the British to chase after Prescott and Revere while Dawes rode off in the other direction.
+He rode towards an abandoned house, and his horse became frightened and threw him off his back.
 Dawes hit the ground hard, losing his watch and his horse as it galloped into the darkness.
-Tired and hurt Dawes’ ride was over.
+Tired and hurt, Dawes’ ride was over.
 He walked back to Lexington, keeping in the shadows and out of sight.